guidoism/escape/inspiration/jonesforth.md

 And with that we can now talk about the interpreter.

-In FORTH the interpreter function is often called DOCOL (I think it means "DO COLON" because all FORTH definitions start with a colon, as in : DOUBLE DUP + ;
+In FORTH the interpreter function is often called `DOCOL` (I think it means "`DO COLON`" because all FORTH definitions start with a colon, as in `: DOUBLE DUP + ;`

 The "interpreter" (it's not really "interpreting") just needs to push the old %esi on the stack and set %esi to the first word in the definition.
-Remember that we jumped to the function using JMP *(%eax)?
+Remember that we jumped to the function using `JMP *(%eax)`?
 Well a consequence of that is that conveniently %eax contains the address of this codeword, so just by adding 4 to it we get the address of the first data word.
-Finally after setting up %esi, it just does NEXT which causes that first word to run.
+Finally after setting up %esi, it just does `NEXT` which causes that first word to run.

     /* DOCOL - the interpreter! */